Romanian S and T with comma accents are easy to make.

 Scommaaccent scommaaccent Tcommaaccent tcommaaccent

 Or wait, not quite.
 There is one more thing.
 You may have heard of Unicode.
-Traditionally, the Romanian comma accent characters were encoded at
+In ancient times, the Romanian comma accent characters were encoded at

 U+0162 (T) and